-Data captured by WebTrak undergoes a daily checking process.
+Data captured by WebTrak undergoes a daily checking process by Bruel & Kjaer.
 This means that data in replay mode will be more accurate than in current flight mode.

 The lateral accuracy (where an aircraft is over the ground) of WebTrak is dependent on the radar information the system uses.
 Radar can be inaccurate by small distances, depending on the aircraft’s distance from the radar and the type of aircraft movement.
 Airservices performance criteria for radar include thresholds for margins of error (tolerances).

 WebTrak ‘smooths’ readings from individual radar points to show a consistent track.
-For scheduled flights which perform smooth turns, the lateral accuracy is better than 250 metres at 40 kilometres.
-For aircraft that make tight turns (for example, aerobatic aircraft or helicopters), the lateral accuracy is 450 m at 40 km.
+For scheduled flights which perform smooth turns, the lateral accuracy is better than 250 metres at 40 kilometres from the radar site.
+For aircraft that make tight turns (for example, aerobatic aircraft or helicopters), the lateral accuracy is 450 metres at 40 kilometres from the radar site.
 This means that aircraft may not have flown exactly on the track shown on WebTrak.